desword/desword.github.io/_pages/about.md

 # 🔥 News
+- *2025.12*: &nbsp; A paper about accelerating the communication of multi-agent systems deployed on containers has been accepted to INFOCOM 2026!
 - *2025.11*: &nbsp; Awarded Grant by the Guangdong Provincial Natural Science Foundation!
 - *2025.07*: &nbsp; One paper about accelerating inference speed and scale is accepted to CLUSTER 2025.
 - *2024.10*: &nbsp; Joined SIAT as an `Associate Professor/Researcher`. 🎉🎉